 - Phase 2 – Follicular phase: This is the first half of the cycle in which an egg starts getting prepared to be released from the ovary.

 - Phase 3 – Ovulation: The release of the egg from the ovary, mid-cycle.
-Oestrogen peaks just beforehand, and then drops shortly afterwards.
+Oestrogen peaks just beforehand, and then drops shortly afterward.

 What are the hormones in the menstrual cycle and their functions?

-The menstrual cycle is driven by fluctuations in luteinising hormone (LH) and follicle-stimulating hormone (FSH).
-These hormones, which are secreted from the pituitary gland, stimulate the release of progesterone and oestrogen from the ovaries.
+The menstrual cycle is driven by fluctuations in luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+These hormones, which are secreted from the pituitary gland, stimulate the release of progesterone and estrogen from the ovaries.

-- Follicle-stimulating hormones (FSH): stimulates your ovaries to start preparing an egg and helps mature it in the ovary up until ovulation.
+- Follicle-stimulating hormones (FSH): stimulate your ovaries to start preparing an egg and helps mature it in the ovary up until ovulation.

-- Luteinising hormones (LH): stimulates the follicle in the ovary to release an egg.
+- Luteinizing hormones (LH): stimulate the follicle in the ovary to release an egg.

 - Oestrogen: helps to thicken the uterine lining

-- Progesterone: plays an important role in maintaining the early stages of pregnancy or stimulating menstruation if the egg hasn’t been fertilised.
+- Progesterone: plays an important role in maintaining the early stages of pregnancy or stimulating menstruation if the egg hasn’t been fertilized.

 - Testosterone: is produced by the ovaries and adrenal glands.
 The majority of testosterone produced in the ovary is converted to the principal female sex hormone, oestradiol.